 To have the catheter fitted, you need to be undressed and lying on your back.
+Your doctor will ask you to raise your knees and open your legs, but with your feet together.

 Before fitting the catheter your doctor will give you a local anaesthetic so that you don't feel any pain.
-This is done by pumping anaesthetic gel into the urethra, at the top of your penis.
+This is done by pumping anaesthetic gel into the urethra.
 It's done with a syringe, but there's no needle and no puncture of the skin.
 The doctor will wait for a minute or so, for the anaesthetic to start working.
 He or she will then:

-- insert the tip of the catheter into the end of your penis - guide the catheter into the urethra with steady, gentle pressure - wait until urine appears at the end of the catheter.
+- insert the tip of the catheter into your urethra - guide the catheter into the urethra with steady, gentle pressure - wait until urine appears at the end of the catheter.
 When this happens, the doctor knows that the catheter is in the bladder.
 He or she will guide it a little farther in, so that it's as secure as possible - pump a small amount of sterile water into the catheter.
 This inflates a small balloon at the end of the catheter that's in your bladder, which stops it from falling out - attach a bag to the end of the catheter to collect the urine that you pass.

-Some people need to have catheters fitted to help with long-term medical conditions.
+Some people need to have a catheter fitted to help with long-term medical conditions.
 But in most cases the catheter will be removed as soon as you no longer need it, to reduce the chance of an infection.